Multi-Rack Distributed Data Storage Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ost} of the existing distributed storage network models assume a very simple structure that the network itself is viewed as a collection of "identical" storage nodes and that the transmission cost between any two nodes are identical \cite{NCDSS,DScodeRepairTransfer,ExactMDScodeIA,LocalReg,LRCDimakis}.
+\IEEEPARstart{M}{ost} of the existing distributed storage network models assume a very simple structure that the network itself is viewed as a collection of \emph{identical} storage nodes and that the transmission cost between any two nodes are identical \cite{NCDSS,DScodeRepairTransfer,ExactMDScodeIA,LocalReg,LRCDimakis}.
 However, this model cannot perfectly represent the real world storage networks.
 In reality, a typical data centre can easily house hundreds of racks each of which contains numerous storage disks \cite{DSNArchProtManag}.
 While all storage nodes (or disks here) in the network can communicate with each other, the transmission costs in terms of latency or overheads can differ vastly.
 For example, the transmission latency between storage disks in the same rack is usually much smaller, when compared with the case that both disks are not in the same rack \cite{DiskLocal}.
+It is reported that in practical networks the inter-rack communication cost is typically $5$ to $20$ times higher than the intra-rack transmission cost \cite{ShuffleWatcher}.

+A common approach of storing data in multi-rack storage networks is storing each encoded symbol of a data block in distinct nodes located in distinct racks \cite{WinAzur,XorElephant}.
+Consequently, repairing any node failure requires transferring data from survived nodes across the racks.
+Due to the large amount of data which is required to be communicated across racks during a failure repair process, this approach could be highly costly \cite{NetCharDataCener}.